simonhtet10/Haptic-Knob/README.md

 caps angle updates at roughly 1 kHz and makes the differentiated velocity estimate noisy.
 That single interface constraint drove decision 3.

-**3. Damping was removed after measurement, not after taste.**
+**3. Damping was removed after measurement.**
 A `−DAMP · velocity` term is the textbook way to settle a haptic detent.
-Here it made the knob oscillate *worse*.
+Here it made the knob oscillate much worse.
 The velocity signal is a finite difference of a ~1 kHz quantized angle, so the damping term was injecting noise-driven torque faster than it removed energy.
-Endstops were kept soft for the same reason.
+The endstops were kept soft for the same reason.
 This is an interface-bandwidth limitation, not a tuning failure — the fix is an SPI encoder, not a different gain.